 Policy Partnership on Women and the Economy Working Group

-A recent United Nations report states that limits on women’s participation in the workforce across the Asia-Pacific region cost the economy an estimated US $89 billion every year.
+A recent United Nations report states that the limits on women’s participation in the workforce across the Asia-Pacific region cost the economy an estimated USD 89 billion every year.

 The goal of the Policy Partnership on Women and the Economy (PPWE) is to advance the economic integration of women in the APEC region for the benefit of all members and to coordinate gender activities across other APEC working groups.

-The PPWE was established at the second Senior Officials’ Meeting in May 2011 held at Big Sky, Montana, the United States.
+The PPWE was established at the second Senior Officials’ Meeting in May 2011 held at Big Sky, Montana.
 It combined the former APEC Gender Focal Point Network and the private sector-oriented Women’s Leadership Network—creating a single public-private entity to streamline and elevate the influence of women’s issues within APEC.

 - Access to capital

 From 2018 onward, the PPWE will also be responsible for a newly established APEC Women and the Economy Sub-fund, which aims to institutionalize and provide ongoing support to advance APEC’s objectives of increasing women’s economic participation.
 Detailed instructions on the application process and the eligibility criteria for the Women and the Economy Sub-Fund can be accessed HERE.

 Each year the APEC host works together with the PPWE and the APEC Business Advisory Council (ABAC) to hold the Women and the Economy Forum (WEF) during which APEC ministers, senior business leaders and experts take stock on actions underway to progress APEC’s Women and the Economy agenda.

 The annual Women and the Economy Forum (WEF) was held in Hue City, Viet Nam, from 26-29 September 2017.
 Three main component of the meetings were held as following: